mmkal/expect-type/README.md

 expectTypeOf<Factorize>().parameters.toEqualTypeOf<[number] | [bigint]>()
 expectTypeOf<Factorize>().returns.toEqualTypeOf<number[] | bigint[]>()

-This overload just allows any input and returns unknown output anyway though.
+This overload, however, allows any input and returns an unknown output anyway, so it's not very useful.
 If you are worried about this for some reason, you'll have to update TypeScript to 5.3+.

 ### Why is my assertion failing?